Debra Lafave: Crime, first arrest and trial

-In May 2004, during the final week of school, on grad night, where the graduating class (including "M.M.") took a trip to SeaWorld Orlando, which Lafave chaperoned, "M.M." and Lafave got a chance to get acquainted.
-They developed a close relationship with one another, despite the presence of Lafave’s husband, Owen Lafave, on the trip.
+In May 2004, during the final week of school, when the graduating class (including "M.M.") took a trip to SeaWorld Orlando on grad night, which Lafave chaperoned, "M.M." and Lafave got a chance to become acquainted.
+They developed a close relationship even though Lafave's husband Owen was on the trip.
 That week, Lafave went out of her way to put "M.M." in detention to spend time with him in the detention room, even sometimes inviting his friends.
-Other times she would ask "M.M." to stay after school to be with her.
+Other times she asked "M.M." to stay after school to be with her.
 Around that time, the two allegedly first kissed.
-On one of the occasions that Lafave asked "M.M." (along with his friends) to clean her portable classroom, "M.M." asked Lafave to flash her breast at him.
-Allegedly, Lafave only pulled up her shirt to reveal a tiny bit of the bottom of her bra, but when "M.M."’s friends left and Lafave was alone with the boy, "M.M." and Lafave allegedly kissed.
-On the last day of school, one of the other students hosted a party inviting all the other classmates including "M.M.".
-Lafave came with "M.M." to the party being the only teacher present at that party.
+On one occasion that Lafave asked "M.M." (and his friends) to clean her portable classroom, "M.M." asked Lafave to flash her breast at him.
+Allegedly, Lafave only pulled up her shirt to reveal a tiny bit of the bottom of her bra, but when "M.M."'s friends left and Lafave was alone with the boy, "M.M." and Lafave allegedly kissed.
+On the last day of school, a student hosted a party inviting all other classmates including "M.M.".
+Lafave came with "M.M." to the party and was the only teacher present.
 When curiosity arose about Lafave's presence, "M.M." referred to Lafave as his "girlfriend".
-By the end of the party, after driving all the other students home, Lafave gave "M.M." her number and allegedly was already talking about plans to have sex with "M.M.".
-During the start of the summer holidays leading up to the first sexual encounter, Lafave and "M.M." would talk on the phone often and Lafave would regularly drive "M.M." to his summer activities and would regularly kiss on those car rides.
-It was around that time that Lafave opened up to "M.M." that she was thinking about him a lot and had feelings for him which "made her smile" and that she could not get rid of those feelings.
-Allegedly in the police reports, Lafave told "M.M." that she was having marital issues and because of that, she was "turned on by the fact that having sexual relations with him was not allowed".
+By the end of the party, after driving the other students home, Lafave gave "M.M." her number and allegedly was already discussing plans to have sex with him.
+During the start of the summer holidays leading up to the first sexual encounter, Lafave and "M.M." spoke via phone often and Lafave regularly drove him to summer activities and kissed him during those car rides.
+Around that time, Lafave opened up to "M.M." that she was thinking about him a lot and had feelings for him which "made her smile" and which she could not get rid of.
+Allegedly in the police reports, Lafave told "M.M." that she was having marital issues and therefore was "turned on by the fact that having sexual relations with him was not allowed".

+At one point in the sexual relationship, Lafave gave "M.M." a pewter key pendant with a butterfly and the word "Hope."
+She told "M.M." that she had an identical pendant and wanted him to have one as a symbol of the bond of their relationship.